BLUE HORIZON, BOOK 4

 Lorelei strode up beside him and chuckled.
 “Looks like you have a fan, Jus-tee,” she sing-songed.
 When they got to the lockers, she leaned over and pulled him to her bosom the same way that Gina had done.
 “Oh, Mister Teddy Bear!
 You are so cuddly and huggable!”

-“Not so loud,” Maximillian whispered as he pulled on his work gloves.
+“Not so loud,” Maximillian whispered while he pulled on his work gloves.
 “The customers may hear you making fun of them!”

 “Be careful, mates,” Justy replied with a strained chuckle.
 “She might like bunnies and puppy dogs, too.”